Alabama Music Hall of Fame

-The Alabama Music Hall of Fame, first conceived by the Muscle Shoals Music Association in the early 1980s, was created by the Alabama Music Hall of Fame Board, which then saw to its Phase One construction of a 12500 sqft facility after a statewide referendum in 1987.
-It currently stands in the town of Tuscumbia, Alabama.
+The Alabama Music Hall of Fame, first conceived by the Muscle Shoals Music Association in the early 1980s, was created by the Alabama Music Hall of Fame Board, which then oversaw construction of a 12500 sqft facility after a statewide referendum in 1987.
+It is located in the town of Tuscumbia, Alabama.

 Purpose

-The Alabama Music Hall of Fame serves to showcase a multitude of different Alabamians who have had a significant impact upon the music industry.
+The Alabama Music Hall of Fame serves to showcase Alabamians who have had a significant impact on the music industry.
 From musicians to songwriters, management, and publishing, The Alabama Music Hall of Fame provides several ways of honoring its "achievers," including informative exhibitions, a bronze star on their Walk of Fame, and the achievers' inclusion in the Hall of Fame roster.

 Inductees

 Plans

 Both a second and third phase are being planned as future expansions for the Alabama Music Hall of Fame: